One unit of credit equals four semester hours.

 This course discusses the fundamental technologies such as the industry, products and procedures involved in creating and administering internetworks.
 Various network technologies designed to be interconnected by routers, switches and other networking devices to create an internetwork are also discussed.
-Included are topics such as VLAN, routing models, design and implementation of internet working with TCP/IP, and IPX/SPX using Cisco Internetworking Operating Systems (IOS) and Cisco routers and switchers.
+Included are topics such as VLAN, routing models, design and implementation of internetworking with TCP/IP, and IPX/SPX using Cisco Internetworking Operating Systems (IOS) and Cisco routers and switches.

 CS 575 Special Topics in Computer Information Systems